 Wanjiru Koinange is a writer, restorer of libraries and entrepreneur from Nairobi, Kenya.

-Her debut novel, The Havoc of Choice was published in London and Nairobi in 2019 and 2020 respectively and is currently a national bestseller.
-It is upcoming in Arabic in October 2022.
+Her debut novel, The Havoc of Choice was published in London and Nairobi in 2019 and 2020 respectively and was a national bestseller in 2020 – 2022.
+It has also been translated to and published in Arabic in October 2022 and was re-issued in the UK in 2023.
 The novel, which chronicles events surrounding Kenya’s 2007 general election, has been described as “one of the best accounts of the new Africa in years.”

 Her writing has been published in several journals and magazines across the continent including Chimurenga, SlipNet and Commonwealth Writers where she served as a cultural correspondent for East and Southern Africa in 2015.
-During this stint, she published this story about the McMillan Memorial Library – Kenya’s second oldest library.
-This article was the major inspiration for the formation of Book Bunk which Wanjiru co-founded with Angela Wachuka in 2017.
+During this stint, she published a about the McMillan Memorial Library – Kenya’s second oldest library.
+The article was the major inspiration for the formation of Book Bunk which Wanjiru co-founded with Angela Wachuka in 2017.

-This independent non-profit organization has renovated and is managing some of Nairobi’s most iconic public libraries.
-The McMillan Memorial Library, Eastlands Library and Kaloleni Library are the Book Bunk’s flagship project and with the Eastlands and Kaloleni libraries now fully renovated, Book Bunk is currently focussed on digitisiting McMillan’s 90 year old collection, and planning for building restorations works scheduled for late 2022.
+This independent non-profit organization has renovated and is managing some of Nairobi’s iconic public libraries.
+The McMillan Memorial Library, Eastlands Library and Kaloleni Library are the Book Bunk’s flagship project and with the Eastlands and Kaloleni libraries now fully renovated, Book Bunk is currently focussed on digitisiting McMillan’s 90 year old collection, as well as planning and fundraising for the building restoration.